Bramble Cay melomys: Commentary on extinction

 The Queensland government report also stated: "Significantly, this probably represents the first recorded mammalian extinction due to anthropogenic climate change."
 The report said the "root cause" of the extinction was sea level rise as a consequence of global warming.
 Senior scientist for climate change biology with Conservation International Lee Hannah said the species could have been saved.
 The United Nations's fifth Global Biodiversity Outlook report, published on 15 September 2020, criticised the Australian Government for the extinction.

 The reduction in vegetation was most likely caused by increasing ocean flooding as a result of increased frequency and intensity of weather events resulting in very high water levels and storm surges, which was exacerbated by anthropogenic climate change.
 Ornithologist John Woinarski of Charles Darwin University said that the extinction was foreseeable and preventable; it had been known for years that its position was precarious.
 He believed that its loss is at least partly due to under-funding for conservation programs and the fact that it was not an animal charismatic enough to garner much public attention.
 In a 2016 paper, Woinarski and others had stated that the Bramble Cay melomys was one of three vertebrates endemic to Australia that went extinct between 2009 and 2014, and that each of the three extinctions had been preventable.

 According to the Sydney Morning Herald, a 2008 "recovery plan" had understated the risks to its survival.
 The recovery plan had stated that "[The] likely consequences of climate change, including sea-level rise and increase in the frequency and intensity of tropical storms, are unlikely to have any major impact on the survival of the Bramble Cay melomys in the life of this plan."

 In popular culture

 First Dog on the Moon published a cartoon tribute to the Bramble Cay melomys, entitled "A moment of silence for the Bramble Cay melomys, another victim of climate change", on 20 February 2019, and another to remember the anniversary of its extinction.

 In August 2021, a group of artists from Erub Island created a series of works called Maizab Kaur Mukeis (the Meriam Mir name for the Bramble Cay melomys), consisting of sculptures of the animal made with ghost nets.
 The work was inspired by the news of its extinction, with the artists hoping to create awareness of the damage caused by the abandoned fishing nets to marine ecosystems.
 The work was selected as one of four Queensland finalists for the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).

+Diet

+Little is known of the diet, but it is suggested that melomys rats were primarily herbivorous, feeding on leaves, seeds, fruits and flowers.
+They were scansorial, adapted to climbing rainforest trees to search for food.
+Melomys were important prey items for many rainforest predators, such as sooty owls and pythons.
+The melomys had a varied diet, feeding on plant matter, insects, and possibly bird eggs.
+The ability to survive in a limited habitat with scarce resources showcased the resilience of the Bramble Cay species.